 3) Write a letter to the developer.
 If you are unable to reach a solution in-person, write a letter outlining your concerns and what solution you would like to see.
 Keep a copy of the letter for your records.

-The Court of Queen’s Bench is another dispute resolution option.
+The Court of King’s Bench is another dispute resolution option.
 If the issue relates to the Condominium Property Act, its regulation, or the condo’s bylaws or if the developer engages in “improper conduct”, you can make a court application.
 This is an expensive option and you should seek legal advice before proceeding.

 What is improper conduct by the developer?